niamhmc99/DemonstratingSoftwareQualityCA/README.md

 - Team Version-Control
 - Code-Review Checklist

-In this project I am required to create a software component for storing information about Surveys and Responses.
+In this project, I'm required to create a software component for storing information about Surveys and Responses.
 However, this component does not require a user interface or external storage.
 The main objective of this assignment is to highlight the best practices to follow with a focus on writing unit tests to identify if the code is correct while also following a GitFlow process.

 ## Scrum Sprint Backlog and Task Estimation
-Sprint Backlog contains a list of tasks that a team targets to deliver during a sprint in order to reach the sprint needed to be completed within the sprint.
+Sprint Backlog contains a list of tasks that a Srcum team targets to deliver during a Scrum Sprint.
+The team decides on a sprint goal and in order to reach this goal all the tasks in the Sprint Backlog need to be complete within the sprint period.
 Ideally, the Sprint Backlog items are taken directly from the product backlog.
 The Sprint Backlog identifies a set of tasks and to-do items for the developers to complete in the upcoming sprint.
 A sprint has generally a fixed time period of 2 weeks.
 The tasks in a sprint are identified before the initial sprint start date.
 The Sprint Backlog is a highly-visible, real-time picture of the work that the development team plans to complete throughout the Sprint block.

 ### Sprint Backlog
 For this assignment I plan to get the following story tasks completed within one sprint i.e. within the 2 weeks.